MareoRaft/politics/README.md

    make a new small one (say 15 entries) and calculate the correct_output.txt file yourself. then fix the thing above and then run the test

+make the matrix just a single dictionary to see if it helps performance.

+we might be able to go faster if we keep the donation amount lists sorted by simply inserting new values in the correct location

 next thing to do:
   1. move file to a 'tmp' folder in input, unzip there, rename output file, move to appropriate dir.
   2. run pandas on that file and see what happens